sdv-dev/SDV/docs/user_guides/single_table/handling_constraints.rst

     )

 .. note::
-    All SDV tabular models have min_value and max_value parameters that you set to enforce bounds on all columns.
-This constraint is redundant if you set these model parameters.
+    All SDV tabular models have an enforce_min_max_values parameter that you set to enforce bounds on all columns.
+This constraint is redundant if you set this model parameter.

 Positive and Negative
 ~~~~~~~~~~~~~~~~~~~~~